 The American Institute of Stress reports that stress is the nation’s top health problem.
 So, you should value the mental health of your employees as a top asset and fiercely protect it.

-Mental well-being impacts engagement, presenteeism, absenteeism, and productivity — all of which impact businesses bottom lines.
-Taking action and bringing mental health discussions to the forefront of your business shows employees you are genuinely invested in supporting emotional well-being.
+Mental well-being impacts engagement, absenteeism, and productivity — all of which impact business’s bottom lines.
+Taking action and bringing mental health discussions to the forefront of your business shows employees you are genuinely invested in supporting office well-being.

 An environment which supports a healthy mental state can significantly improve your team’s work ethic.
 It is not surprising that 60% of employees say they’d feel more motivated and more likely to recommend their organization as a good place to work if their employer took action to support mental well-being.

 Raise awareness by giving employees the chance to talk about well-being and stress both confidentially and as a team.
 It further promotes open dialogue and embodies positive attitudes within the work environment, resulting in improved internal relationships.

 9. Foster Altruistic Behavior